phac-nml/irida/doc/user/tutorials/mentalist/index.md

 Prepare Kmer Database
 =====================
 Before analyzing samples, we must prepare a MentaLiST kmer database for the organism of interest.
 This is done in the Galaxy web interface, and must be done with an account that has Galaxy Admin privileges.
-This step will only need to be done once per organism.
-A
+This step will only need to be done once per organism, then subsequent analyses can re-use the same kmer database.
+Please refer to the [administrator documentation][mentalist-admin-docs] for detailed instructions on installing MentaLiST kmer databases.

-1. On the Galaxy Admin page, select **Local Data** from the panel on the left side of the screen.
-2. Click **MentaLiST Download from pubMLST**:

-    ![mentalist-data-managers][]

-3. Enter **Salmonella enterica** into the **Select scheme to download** drop-down menu and leave **Kmer size** at the default value of **31**.
-Click **Execute** to create the Salmonella kmer database.

-    ![mentalist-download-pubmlst-galaxy-tool][]

-4. A green result box will appear in the galaxy history once the database is complete:

-    ![mentalist-download-pubmlst-result][]

-5. To confirm that the database is installed, select **mentalist_databases** from the list of available Tool Data Tables:

-    ![mentalist-data-table-list][]

-6. Your new MentaLiST database will be listed in the table of available MentaLiST databases.
-If it doesn't appear, click the refresh button at the top of the table.

-    ![mentalist-database-available][]

 Sample Data
 ============